Long-term care planning

-Understanding the importance of long-term care planning
+Understanding the role of long-term care insurance

 Americans are living longer, healthier lives than ever before.
 But odds are that, during your life, you'll need some type of ongoing health care-related assistance for illness or injury.

 The costs of home care, nursing homes, and assisted living facilities are rising quickly.
 For example, the national median cost of one year in an assisted living care facility was $45,000 in 2017.
 The fee for a private-pay, licensed home health aide ran about $49,192 a year, while a private room in a nursing home costs about $97,455 a year.1

 Why you need to be prepared for long-term care

 If you ever need long-term care, Medicaid covers only some of its costs.
 HMOs, Medicare and Medigap will not cover every health care expense either.
 As a result, out-of-pocket costs for long-term care could significantly impact your life savings.